-In this section, emotions research in robotics are briefly overviewed at first.
-Yan {\it et al.} investigated the emotional space in social robots \cite{Yan2021-zf}.
-Cavallo {\it et al.} reviewed emotions in social robots and relealed that many studies are based on Ekman's basic emotions \cite{cavallo2018emotion}.
+In this section, emotions research in robotics are briefly summarized.
+Yan {\it et al.} investigated the emotional space of social robots \cite{Yan2021-zf}.
+Cavallo {\it et al.} reviewed emotions in social robots and revealed that many studies on social robots are based on Ekman's basic emotions \cite{cavallo2018emotion}.
 Moerland {\it et al.} summarized emotion model research using robots and agents targeting reinforcement learning \cite{Moerland2018-kk}.
-With reference to the aforementioned literature, Table \ref{table:category} summarizes the emotion categories handled by related studies, except for Ekman's six basic emotions (anger, disgust, fear, happiness, sadness, surprise, and neutral).
-The emotion categories shown in these studies as in this table and the definition of social emotions reveal the presence of shame, pride, and admiration; however, no other social emotions appeared.
-Note that anger, which is difficult to distinguish between social and basic emotions, was excluded.
+With reference to the aforementioned literature (101 articles were targeted in three survey papers) , Table \ref{table:category} summarizes the emotion categories that have been addressed by the related studies, except for Ekman's six basic emotions (anger, disgust, fear, happiness, sadness, surprise, and neutral).
+The emotion categories shown in these studies (and listed in the table), as well as the definitions of social emotions, reveal the presence of shame, pride, and admiration; however, no other social emotions were present.
+Note that anger, which is difficult to distinguish between a social and a basic emotion, was excluded.

-In addition, in the dimension theory of emotions, several studies have used VA, which are also famous in Russel's circumplex model.
+In addition, with respect to the dimension theory of emotions, several studies involving robots have used VA, which were famous in Russel's circumplex model.
 It cannot be denied that social emotions may be included in VA.
 However, VA cannot distinguish between social and basic emotions.
-In addition, there are studies using PAD \cite{mehrabian1974approach,lim2014mei,bera2019emotionally,fang2018personality,claret2017exploiting} and VAS \cite{breazeal1999build,jing2015cognitive,lun2016cognitive,liu2017empathizing}.
-Although ``others'' are involved in these research, the existence of others means the directionality of relationships between the robot and others.
-There is no axis that represents self/other in the emotional space, which has been proposed in social emotion research.
+In addition, there have been studies which used PAD \cite{mehrabian1974approach,lim2014mei,bera2019emotionally,fang2018personality,claret2017exploiting} and VAS \cite{breazeal1999build,jing2015cognitive,lun2016cognitive,liu2017empathizing}.
+Although social ``others'' were involved in these research projects, the existence of others represented the directionality of relationships between the robot and others.
+There was no axis that represented self/other in the emotional space, as has been proposed in social emotion research.